-- 8.2 In the Sustainability Appraisal Report, the social, environmental and economic effects of the 'broad strategic options' and then in more detail the 'preferred options' of development are assessed.
+- 8.2 In the Sustainability Appraisal Report, the social, environmental and economic effects of the identified options are assessed.
 An assessment has also been made of the policies included in the Plan.
 Prediction of effects involves identifying what changes might occur to the sustainability baseline over time these changes are then evaluated for their likely significance, in terms of their probability, duration, frequency, geographical area and size of population likely to be affected.
 The value and vulnerability of certain areas and populations also affects the evaluation.
 It is not always possible to accurately predict sustainability effects when considering plans at such a strategic scale and where uncertainties exist or data gaps uncovered that make evaluation difficult this has been acknowledged. - 8.3 The appraisal has recognised six categories of predicted effects, as illustrated in the following key:

-$\checkmark\checkmark$ Major beneficial effect
+✓✓ Major beneficial effect

-√ Minor / Moderate beneficial effect
+✓ Minor / Moderate beneficial effect

 Neutral/no effect

 X Minor / Moderate undesirable effect

 XX Major undesirable effect

 ?
 Uncertain effect